Happy half term.

-This music class for your baby or toddler is great for brain building and fun too!
+This music class for your baby or child is great for brain building and fun too!
 Rhythm and Rhyme is a funky and independent, local music group that has been providing fun, yet educational music classes for babies and young children in Manchester, Stockport and Trafford for over a decade.

 Laughing, learning, singing, rhyming and bouncing for 0-5s.